sosxa/chat-app/README.md

 # chat-app

-currently a work in progress and privated because I need to add all the api keys and private information into a .env file and also use gitignore to hide the file
+currently a work in progress and was privated because I need to add all the api keys and private information into a .env file and also use gitignore to hide the file

 I currently have jsonwebtokens all the routes work well You can't access the home page without being authenticated and authroized